DEVKUMARSAINI545/two-tier-application-deploy/readme.md

 git clone <your-github-repo-link>
 cd <your-repo-folder>/terraform

-Note -> make sure add your aws access ID and secret ID in provider
+Note -> make sure add your aws access ID and secret ID in provider so i provided you terraform.tfvars file where you paste your access Id and secret ID

 terraform init